thebehzaad/BERT-Sentiment-Analysis/README.md

 ## Dataset

-The dataset can be downloaded from [here](https://www.kaggle.com/snap/amazon-fine-food-reviews)
+The dataset is the Amazon-Fine-Food-Review dataset which can be downloaded from [here](https://www.kaggle.com/snap/amazon-fine-food-reviews)

 ## References